Trusts Attorney in Washington, D.C.

 - Irrevocable trusts: These are trusts that you create in a manner where you relinquish ownership, power, and control over the trust after it is executed.
-You generally cannot make changes to theses trusts after they are executed.
+You generally cannot make changes to these trusts after they are executed.
 These irrevocable trusts are generally used as irrevocable life insurance trusts and used for transferring life insurance benefits.

 - Special needs trusts: This is a trust that benefits individuals with disabilities.
 This trust is set up to ensure that beneficiaries can get the help they need without disqualifying them from receiving government benefits.